Ai Accountant

 Standardize invoice intake immediately

-Create a single invoice email address or a simple Google Form, auto-acknowledge receipt so vendors know their invoice entered your system, this one change eliminates a large chunk of follow-ups.
-Source
+Create a single invoice email address or a simple Google Form.
+Auto acknowledge receipt so vendors know their invoice entered your system.
+This one change eliminates a large chunk of follow ups.

 Publish your invoice requirements

-Share a one-page guide with fields you need, invoice number format, GSTIN placement, MSME declaration, applicable TDS section, include sample invoices.
+Share a one page guide with fields you need: invoice number format, GSTIN placement, MSME declaration, applicable TDS section.
+Include sample invoices for clarity.

 Fix approval bottlenecks today